w314/notes/javaNotes/javaBackend.md

 ###### controller

-A controller resource models a procedural concept.
+A controller resource models a **procedural concept**.
 Controller resources are like executable functions, with parameters and return values, inputs, and outputs.

 Use “verb” to denote controller archetype.